 What is the US E2 Visa Success Rate?

+The E-2 visa classification remains a popular route into US business for foreign nationals.
 Applying for the E2 visa carries significant up-front financial risk for applicants.
 To be eligible, you must have made an investment, with no guarantee that this will result in your visa being granted.
 Given the potential for financial loss resulting from a failed application, it’s helpful to understand the E2 visa success rate and what this means for your prospects of making a successful application.

 What is the E2 visa success rate?